IE-bank-team/ie-bank-infrastructure/ResourceModules/docs/wiki/Getting started - Scenario 2 Onboard module library and CI environment.md

 > {"clientId": "<client_id>", "clientSecret": "<client_secret>", "subscriptionId": "<subscriptionId>", "tenantId": "<tenant_id>" }
 > ```
 >
-> **Make sure you create this object as one continuous string as shown above** - using the information you collected during [Step 1](#1-configure-your-azure-environment).
+> **Make sure you create this object as uno continuous string as shown above** - using the information you collected during [Step 1](#1-configure-your-azure-environment).
 Failing to format the secret as above, causes GitHub to consider each line of the JSON object as a separate secret string.
 If you're interested, you can find more information about this object [here](https://github.com/Azure/login#configure-deployment-credentials).

 ### 3.2.2 Set up settings file